Dynamically change vehicle properties in Android Automotive

 # VehiclePropValue{timestamp: 288592858284, areaId: 0, prop: 287310600, status: AVAILABLE,

-This small demonstration client only covers a subset of vehicle properties, but the good news is that you can implement your own gRPC client!
+This small demonstration client only covers a subset of vehicle properties.
+You can implement your own gRPC client.

 Access the gRPC server

-The gRPC server running on the device is accessible via TCP requests on <virtual_device_IP_address:45001> (don’t forget to open this port in your AWS EC2 security group).
-Then you can implement your gRPC client by relying on the AAOS VehicleServer.proto gRPC APIs and the corresponding proto files.
+The gRPC server running on the device is accessible via TCP requests on <virtual_device_IP_address:45001>.
+Open this port in your AWS EC2 security group.